Vishak-Bhat30/ML4SCI_24/Graph Neural Networks/readme.md

 -> **Making Patches:** The matrix had a shape of (3,125,125).
 I have split this matrix into patches of patch_size (used 25).

 -> **Node Features:** The matrix is broken into 25 such patches.
-Each patch is considered as a Node for our Graph, the node features being the flattened pixel values (3*25*25 = 1875).
+Each patch is considered as a Node for our Graph, the node features being the flattened pixel values (1875 dimension).

 -> **Edge Formation:** KNN is used to find the neigbours of this node features and the K edges are formed based on which Node embedding is closer.